 Further, the Respondent has not used the domain name or a name corresponding to the disputed domain name in connection with a bonafide offering of goods or services.
 The Respondent is not commonly known by the disputed domain name and has not made any legitimate non-commercial or fair use of the disputed domain name, without intent for commercial gain.
-The Respondent is thus misleading consumers by using the Complainant's mark 'BELMOND' in the disputed domain name.
+The Respondent is thus misleading consumers by using the Complainant's mark 'AIA' in the disputed domain name.

-Moreover, the Respondent's use of the disputed domain name cannot be considered bona fide or legitimate since the Respondent has deployed Pay-Per-Click [PPC] Ads on the domain name and is also offering to sell the disputed domain name.
-This clearly establishes that the Respondent is attempting to encash on the goodwill and reputation of the Complainant and their mark 'BELMOND'.
-In addition to this, the very fact that the disputed domain name was registered by the Respondent on the day the Complainant publicly announced about its rebranding to 'BELMOND' clearly establishes that the Respondent must have registered the domain name to cash-in on the popularity of the Complainant's brand.
+Moreover, the Respondent's use of the disputed domain name cannot be considered bona fide or legitimate since the Respondent has deployed Pay-Per-Click [PPC] Ads on the domain nameand is also offering to sell the disputed domain name.
+This clearly establishes that the Respondent isattemptingto encash on the goodwill and reputation of the Complainant and their mark 'AIA'.
+In addition to this, the very fact that the disputed domain name was registered by the Respondent after the Complainant's use of the mark 'AIA'clearly establishes that the Respondent must have registered the domain name to cash-in on the popularity of the Complainant's brand.

 For these reasons, the Panel finds that the Respondent has no rights or legitimate interests in the disputed domain name.
 [Relevant Decisions: Aon PLC and Ors. v.
 Guanrui, INDRP/633; Wells Fargo & Co. and Anr. v.
 SreeDas Kumar, INDRP/666; QRG Enterprises Limited & Anr. v.
-Zhang Mi, INDRP/852; Santa Fe Transport International Limited and Santa Fe Moving Services Private Limited v.
+Zhang Mi, INDRP/852; Santa Fe Transport International Limited and Santa Fe Moving

+Services Private Limited v.
 Santa fe Packers, Packers Movers WIPO Case No. D2017-0754; Havells India Limited and Anr. v.
 Whois Foundation, WIPO Case No. D2016-1775; Mahendra Singh Dhoni and Anr. v.
 David Hanley, WIPO Case No. D2016-1692]